shahinabbas/shahinabbas/README.md

 # Hi there! **👋**

-I'm Shahin Abbas S self-taught Python and React developer passionate about creating impactful and innovative software solutions. 🚀
+My name is Shahin Abbas S
+A self-taught Python and React developer passionate about creating impactful and innovative software solutions. 🚀

 ## 📫 Let's Connect
 - [LinkedIn](https://www.linkedin.com/in/shahinabbas/)